Dr. Stelios Papadopoulos, the chairman at Biogen, is now offering hope for millions suffering from Alzheimer’s disease with a new drug.

-Biogen, founded in 1978, a pioneer in the field of neuroscience, has been developing therapies for multiple sclerosis, Alzheimer’s disease, Parkinson’s disease and amyotrophic lateral sclerosis (ALS).
+Biogen, founded in 1978, a pioneer in the field of neuroscience, has been developing therapies for multiple sclerosis, Alzheimer’s disease, Parkinson’s disease, and amyotrophic lateral sclerosis (ALS).

 The American multinational biotechnology company, based in Cambridge, Massachusetts, specializes in the discovery, development, and delivery of therapies for the treatment of neurological diseases, such as Alzheimer’s, to patients worldwide.

 The company’s most recent contribution to therapy for Alzheimer’s, a devastating neurological disease, is scientifically known as aducanumab and pharmaceutically as Aduhelm.
-Biogen ostensibly does what previously approved drug therapies for Alzheimer’s could not — slow or stop the memory-robbing progression of the disease.
+Biogen ostensibly does what previously approved drug therapies for Alzheimer’s could not—slow or stop the memory-robbing progression of the disease.

-Papadopoulos explains “Greeks are a migratory people.
+Papadopoulos explains that “Greeks are a migratory people.
 Because of this, we are missing a connection to our heritage, to our language, as we find our way in the world.
 Initiatives that bind Greeks with their heritage are superb.”

 According to Papadopoulos, it was his career in investment banking that led to his association with Biogen and developing treatment for Alzheimer’s.
 And that career got its start at what he terms “the legendary 5th Lykeio of Thessaloniki.”